grayswandyr/electrumAnalyzer/THIRD-PARTY.md

-The Electrum Analyzer relies on the following third-party software, released under their respective licence (shown below; see the respective OPAM repositories for the full text of the licences):
+The Electrum Analyzer relies on the following third-party software, released under their respective license (shown below; see the respective OPAM repositories for the full text of the licences):
 * pprint: CeCILL-C;
 * menhir generator: Q Public License v1.0 + special exception;